lewagon/dotfiles/04-Front-End/09-Stimulus-JS/04-Checkboxes/README.md

 Notice this method takes an `event` parameter.
 By default the Stimulus actions call the method with an `event` object passed as argument - like the [good old `addEventListener`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener).

 In this method, you will have to:
-- Check the status of the "Check All" checkbox clicked.
+- Check the status of the "Check All" checkbox when it's clicked.
-- If it's checked, then, let's check all the other checkboxes
+- If it's checked, then, let's check all the other checkboxes.
-- If it isn't checked, then, let's uncheck all the other checkboxes
+- If it isn't checked, then, let's uncheck all the other checkboxes.

 But how do you access all the other checkboxes in this method?
 Good question!